1601-mma2013/Interactive-Directory/README.md

 ### a.
 Elements
 Define manifestations of information and functionality
 1. Information
-	2. form factor
+	2. form factor - A rectangular kiosk with 16:9 screen
 	3. posture
-	4. input method
+	4. input method - Touchscreen

 2. functional and data elements
-	- information
+	- information: Announcement, news, lecturer availability, no of people at specific places and live feed
 	- functions
 	- mechanisms
 	- actions